 Does this framework require Application of Number achievement above the minimum SASW requirement?
-YES $\Box$ NO $\boxtimes$
+YES \square NO \boxtimes

-If YES, please state the grade/level required for Maths and give a brief REASON as to why this is required:

-Digital Literacy (ICT) is an optional framework requirement.
+If YES, please state the grade/level required for Maths and give a brief REASON as to why this is required: Enter alternative grade/level requirements and reasons here.
+Inclusion of Digital Literacy (ICT) Digital Literacy (ICT) is an optional framework requirement.
 Is Digital Literacy a requirement in this framework?
-YES $\boxtimes$ NO

-Please note that there are currently no acceptable proxy qualifications for Digital Literacy (ICT).
+YES $oxtimes$ NO $oxtimes$ Digital Literacy (ICT) Please note that there are currently no acceptable proxy qualifications for Digital Literacy (ICT).
 For the current minimum grade/level requirements, please refer to the most recent version of SASW on the gov.wales website.
 Additional guidance materials can be found on the Knowledge Base section of the ACW website.
 Does this framework require Digital Literacy (ICT) achievement above the minimum SASW requirement?
-YES $\Box$ NO $\boxtimes$

-If YES, please state the grade/level required for Digital Literacy (ICT) and give a brief REASON as to why this is required:
+YES \square NO \boxtimes If YES, please state the grade/level required for Digital Literacy (ICT) and give a brief REASON as to why this is required: Enter alternative grade/level requirements and reasons here.

-- have completed the Higher Apprenticeship in Advanced Manufacturing at Level 4 and - have undertaken a relevant Foundation Degree linking to the Honours degree listed in this framework - have completed a relevant HNC/HND that links to the Honours degrees listed in this framework - have completed the relevant engineering honours degree but do not haveIncorporated Engineer status - have completed the Level 4 NVQ Extended Diploma in Engineering Manufacture (QCF)
+- · have completed the Higher Apprenticeship in Advanced Manufacturing at Level 4 and - have undertaken a relevant Foundation Degree linking to the Honours degree listed in this framework - have completed a relevant HNC/HND that links to the Honours degrees listed in this framework - have completed the relevant engineering honours degree but do not haveIncorporated Engineer status - have completed the Level 4 NVQ Extended Diploma in Engineering Manufacture (QCF)